 There was a sense of joy in the air as James Frawley won an emmy for his directing work on 'The Royal Flush' and the band win best TV series, with all four members in attendance (Mike's in a very snazzy Vegas suit!)
 Frawley gets lots of hugs from his collaborators and even does a Monkee joke when he says 'I want to dedicate this to four funny guys' and as the camera cuts away to a proud looking Micky he then thanks 'Harpo, Chico, Groucho and Zeppo!'
 It's great to see Frawley rather than just hear him after the many times we hear his voice across the series.
-Sadly it's Bert and Bob rather than the band who take the 'best series' award although Bob does dedicate his to 'The Monkees, the ones who really won this award!'
+Sadly it's Bert and Bob rather than the band who take the 'best series' trophy, although Bob does dedicate his to 'The Monkees, the ones who really won this award!'

 14.Newsreel Australian Tour 1968

-'If you're under 90 and don't know who these men are then you'd better hand back your 'hip' badge!'
+'If you're under ninety and don't know who these men are then you'd better hand back your 'hip' badge!'
 More newsreel hysterics, this time down under with a visibly older Monkees on their last full tour together.
 Peter has grown a beard and is on particularly OTT form while Mike is off on one during the press conference snippet.
-There's hilarity as a screaming fan is ejected and an awful lot of awful noise as the aeroplane takes off again!
+There's confusion as a screaming fan is ejected and an awful lot of awful noise as the aeroplane takes off again!

 15.Hy Lite (US TV 1968)

 'Head...coming...soon!
 Where can you see it?
 All over the world!'
 With the TV show off the air, The Monkees have to plug their new feature film on another show and poor Hyman Lit is under the impression that the movie will be just a longer version of the band's TV episodes.
-Asking The Monkees to explain the plot they just look confused and umm and ahh a bit (Micky: 'It's like a collage' MIke: 'That was like a year ago - the movie is now!...It's character assassination, with a lot of fun at The Monkees' expense') The band also talk about the music making, Micky speaking about 'our individual roads - there's no group sound, there hardly ever was' and Mike about 'going back to our roots'.
+Asking The Monkees to explain the plot they just look confused and umm and ahh a bit (Micky: 'It's like a collage' Mike: 'That was like a year ago - the movie is now!...It's character assassination, with a lot of fun at The Monkees' expense') The band also talk about the music making, Micky speaking about 'our individual roads - there's no group sound, there hardly ever was' and Mike about 'going back to our roots'.
 Mike also talks about Jimi Hendrix as 'the greatest living guitar player', which makes you realise with a jolt just how long ago this all was.
 A fun clip.

-16.Glen Campbell Good Time Hour (US TV February 1969)
+16.Glen Campbell Good Time Hour ('Last Train To Clarksville/I'm A Believer/Salesman/Clarksville (Reprise)' 'Tear Drop City' US TV February 1969)

 17.The Johnny Cash Show (US TV 'Last Train To Clarksville' 'Nine Times Blue' Everybody Loves A Nut' July 1969)